Testing and Combining Transient Spectral Classification Tools on 4MOST-like Blended Spectra: Creating Blended Spectra

 As stated in Section \ref{SNe FF}, the effect on the transient magnitude is fairly minimal.
 Most of the flux from the original point source still falls within the fibre that has a diameter of roughly \(2\sigma\) relative to the Gaussian convolution.
 For hosts, their distance, size and separation from their hosted transient result in significantly more variation in the fraction of the flux that is seen by the fibre (see Fig. \ref{extended}).
 This is a critical effect to model.
 By correcting the host magnitudes for fibre effects we see an average increase in the host magnitude of about 3.1 mag.
-This leads to significantly improved classification ability for these spectra as the effective host flux in the fibre is significantly reduced.

-Usually, classifier performance improves with a greater fraction of transient flux in the fibre (see Section \ref{TFF cuts}).
-Performance drops off significantly when the host flux contributes half or more of the total fibre flux.
-The distribution of transient fibre flux fractions shown in Fig. \ref{transient ff hist} demonstrates that we now have more than half of our spectra that are transient--flux dominated and within the highly classifiable regime.
+This leads to a reduction in host-galaxy flux contamination in the blended spectra.
+The distribution of transient fibre flux fractions shown in Fig. \ref{transient ff hist} demonstrates that we now have more than half of our spectra that are comprised of > 50\% transient flux over host.
+This has significance for spectroscopic classification as will be discussed in Section \ref{TFF cuts}.